-An expropriation law (Law No. 7495) was enacted in 1995, replacing prior legislation which allowed private property to be taken by any state institution without prior compensation.
-The law stipulates that expropriations are to occur only after full advance payment is made.
+An expropriation law (Law No. 7495) was enacted in 1995 to improve the protection of private property.
+The new law makes clear that expropriations are to occur only after full advance payment is made, in accordance with Article 45 of the Constitution.
 The law applies to Costa Ricans and foreigners alike.

-Despite improvements in the legal framework, many expropriations, as well as land invasions by squatters, remain unaddressed.
+Despite improvements in the legal framework, however, many expropriations, as well as land invasions by squatters, remain unaddressed.
 One land invasion resulted in the death of a U.S. citizen in late 1997.
-As a result, the U.S. Government has placed increased pressure on the Costa Rican Government to provide prompt, adequate, and effective compensation to improve security to protect property owners.
+As a result, the U.S. Government has placed increased pressure on the Costa Rican Government to provide prompt, adequate, and effective compensation; to improve security; and to protect property owners.

-Costa Rica affords national treatment for foreign investors who incorporate or otherwise establish their business locally, and there are no restrictions on the repatriation of investment or profits.
-However, private investment, both domestic and foreign, is restricted in the areas of energy, telecommunications, insurance, alcoholic beverages, railroad transportation, and petroleum (except for retailing) The U.S. Government and Costa Rica have attempted to negotiate a bilateral investment treaty, but there has been little movement in the negotiations in the past year.
+Costa Rica affords national treatment for foreign investors who incorporate or otherwise establish their business locally, and there are no restrictions on the repatriation of investment assets or profits.
+However, private investment, both domestic and foreign, is restricted in the areas of energy, telecommunications, insurance, alcoholic beverages, railroad transportation, and petroleum (except for retailing).
+The U.S. Government and Costa Rica have attempted to negotiate a bilateral investment treaty, but there has been little movement in the negotiations in the past two years.

-While impossible to quantify with precision, existing barriers to investment in protected sectors probably have an impact on U.S. exports.
-While protected sectors of the Costa Rican market are favorably disposed toward purchasing supplies and equipment from the U.S., those sectors generally lack access to competitively priced capital and are limited in their ability to purchase inputs from any source -- including from the U.S.

-U.S. market share in supplying equipment to the telecommunications and electrical energy sectors as a whole has traditionally run between 30 and 45 percent.
-However, the parastatal institution that runs the telecommunications and energy utilities traditionally purchases well over half of its equipment from U.S. sources.
+It is impossible to quantify with precision whether, or to what extent, existing barriers to investment in protected sectors have an impact on U.S. exports.
+Protected sectors of the Costa Rican market, including the telecommunications and energy sectors, have historically been favorably disposed toward purchasing U.S. supplies and equipment.
+U.S. market share in supplying equipment to the telecommunications and electrical energy sectors as a whole has traditionally run between 30 and 45 percent; the parastatal telecommunications and energy utilities, however, traditionally purchase well over half of their equipment from U.S. sources.

 Costa Rica has notified to the WTO measures that are inconsistent with its obligations under the WTO Agreement on Trade-Related Investment Measures.
 The measures deal with local content requirements in the economy in general.
 Proper notification allows developing-country WTO Members to maintain such measures for a five-year transitional period after entry into force of the WTO.
 Costa Rica therefore must eliminate these measures before January 1, 2000.
-The United States is working in the WTO Committee on TRIMs to ensure that WTO Members meet these obligations.